Human-vehicle Cooperative Visual Perception for Autonomous Driving under Complex Road and Traffic Scenarios

 \item Gaze points' trajectory

 \item Yolo's trajectory

 \end{itemize}

-Based on the trajectory of gaze points and yolo, this paper applies Extended Kalman Filter(EKF) to fuse these two trajectory as the predicted trajectory of the conflict object.
+Based on the trajectory of gaze points and YOLO, this paper applied Extended Kalman Filter(EKF) to fuse these two trajectories.
+The fused trajectory was determined as the predicted trajectory of conflict objects.
 The Extended Kalman Filter design is shown as Equation \ref{ekf}.

 where

 \qquad $x_{k|k}$: state estimate value at the moment $k$

 \qquad$z_{k+1}$: measured vector value at the moment $k+1$